dokku/dokku-scheduler-kubernetes/README.md

 #### Pod Annotations

-These can be managed by the `scheduler-kubernetes:pod-annotations-set` command.
+These can be managed by the `:pod-annotations-set` command.

 ```shell
 # command structure